 A peer support specialist is not a counsellor, therapist or caseworker and cannot provide these supports, but can point you in the right direction to accessing these services.

 We cannot recommend specific local services, healthcare professionals, sporting clubs etc. But we will provide you with the information and support to locate these yourself.

 Yes, we do.
-We are fortunate that the Peer Connect team works flexible hours, which means they are often available for evening sessions.
+We are fortunate that the Kindred Connect team works flexible hours, which means they are often available for evening sessions.
 You will be asked to indicate your preferred time when we get in touch to schedule your session.

 Yes, we can support you using an Interpreter service.
 Please advise us in your registration form, and we will be in touch with you to organise.